lellolillili/rallymodemod/README.md

 (L/R)6E - 6 LR
 (L/R)6P - flat LR

+You don't have to use corner codes, but if you do, your pacenotes will work with any co-driver.

-If you use corner codes, the notes will be compatible with all co-drivers.
-If you don't, you can just write, instead,
+If you don't want to use them, your pacenotes will be co-driver dependent.
+In that case, you can just write (for example, if you're using Stu)

+    '4 left minus', '5 left plus long', 'hairpin left over crest', etc.

+Here's an example pacenote file

 1 - caution left 3 minus;

-and the pacenote will only work with Stu.

 Always check the console for pacenote errors.
-For example, it will tell you if you use an inexistent sample.
+For example, it will tell you if you use an inexistent samples.

+## Testing stuff
+There are two test scenarios (gridmap and small island) for testing the mod.
+They are under the Scenario menu, not the Time Trial menu.
+In particular, the gridmap test will utter every single corner, which is useful when making new co-driver.